graphql/graphql-over-http/rfcs/PersistedOperations.md

 is a _required_ property.
 The proposal here is to add an additional _optional_ property `documentId` which has to be present when `query` isn't.
 We disallow neither `documentId` and `query` being absent when performing a GraphQL Request.

-The `documentId` would be the hashed representation of the GraphQL document.
+The `documentId` would be the hashed representation of the stringified GraphQL document.

 We can send all the operation kinds as a persisted operation, however we should make the distinction between `query` and `mutation`.
 By definition `query` contains cacheable data so we can send this either as a `GET` or a `POST` so we follow the spec, however a